gmac/pods.js/README.md

 # Micro Module Definition (MMD)

 MMD is a tiny (0.6kb / 0.4kb-gzipped) synchronous module definition and dependency management framework, built around a familiar define/require interface.
-While AMD is great, even the big kid frameworks such as [Require.js](http://requirejs.org/ "Require.js") and [curl.js](https://github.com/cujojs/curl "curl.js") can sometimes be overkill for tiny (< 5kb) web applications contained in a single script file.
-MMD is designed to provide module definition, deferred parsing, and dependency injection for those micro applications without adding excessive weight.
-MMD is built and tested to be small, simple, and robust.
+However, let's be clear...
+MMD !== AMD.
+While AMD is great, even the big kid frameworks such as [Require.js](http://requirejs.org/ "Require.js") and [curl.js](https://github.com/cujojs/curl "curl.js") can be overkill for a tiny (< 5kb) web application contained in a single script file.
+MMD is designed to provide module definition, deferred parsing, and dependency injection for those micro applications without adding excess weight.
+MMD is built and tested to be small, simple, and robust without providing any more than a bare minimum.

 The `mmd` API has only two methods: `define` and `require`.